DonovanAndrews300/Jitsi-Games/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request
-6. Understanding the Game Base Class Structure for making new games All games made for Jitsi Games must be built off of the 'Game' class.
+6. Understanding the Game Base Class Structure for making new games:\
+    All games made for Jitsi Games must be built off of the 'Game' class.
 The Game class provides a framework for managing game state and synchronizing it with other players using WebSocket.
 It includes essential methods that your new game will inherit:

     initializeGameState(): Sets up the initial game state for your specific game.